gtfierro/mpdb/README.md

 `GETPERSIST` operations, the collection is implicitly determined to be the Node ID of the client accessing the data.

 For all other operations, any key can be prefixed with a collection name, delineated by a period.
 Non-prefixed keys are assumed to be part of the global collection (called "global" to avoid confusion), and only 1 prefix is allowed per key.

 | Full Key | Key | Collection |
 | -------- | --- | ---------- |
 | "abc"    | "abc" | "global" |
 | "col.abc" | "abc" | "col" |
 | "col.nest.abc" | "nest.abc" | "col" |

+All responses will contain an `echo` field corresponding to which message request they correspond to.
+Incoming message with `echo = X` will have a response with `echo = X`.

 #### `PERSIST`